 Licorice root produces gel-like saponins named glycyrrhizin.
 This saponin secretes the reason for the sweet stalk’s sugary flavor, glycyrrhizic acid.
 You’ll see this word pop up later as it’s associated with many of the root’s therapeutic properties.

 This is a glucose molecule derived from a common compound in plants known as liquiritigenin.
-Liquiritin has strong antioxidant properties that makes licorice root for skin care such a great part of your daily regimen.
+Liquiritin has strong antioxidant properties that make licorice root an effective preventative part of your skincare regimen.

-There are over 300 polyphenols that make licorice root for skin a possibility.
+There are over 300 polyphenols that make licorice root for skin a sought after ingredient.
 One important phenol is licochalcone.
-It’s known to reduce skin irritations.
+It’s known to reduce skin irritation.
 In fact, licochalcone is a common ingredient in many over-the-counter products including Eucerin.

-Now that you know the major players, let’s get to the game.
-The game is licorice root for skin care.
-Let’s take a look 3 of the top benefits of licorice root for skin health.
+Now that you know the major players, let’s look at how licorice root can benefit your skin .
+Here are the top three benefits of licorice root when it comes to skin health.

-Hyperpigmentation is a common skin condition that is a result of your body’s reaction to any other inflammation going on inside.
-Everything from shifting hormones to surgery to pregnancy can trigger the growth of melanin.
+Hyperpigmentation is a common skin condition that is caused by excess melanin production.
+Hyperpigmentation is triggered by many factors, including your body’s own reaction to inflammation taking place on the inside.
+Everything from excess sun exposure, shifting hormones to surgery and pregnancy can cause excess melanin production.
 When this happens, the affected areas tend to get darker.

 Studies have found that the skin lightening compound found in licorice root called liquiritin can help lighten these areas.
 Further research confirmed that both liquiritin and licochalcone inhibit the enzyme known as tyrosinase.
 When this enzyme reacts with the amino acid, tyrosine, it converts the protein to melanin.

-If you use licorice root for skin care needs, then these unique compounds will slow down the production the darker pigments.
+If you use licorice root for skin care needs, then these unique compounds will slow down production of darker pigments.
 In turn, this will lessen hyperpigmentation.
-And one of the main advantages of licorice root over conventional skin lighteners is that there is no down time, photosensitivity or health risks which are commonly associated with synthetics such as hydroquinone.
+And one of the main advantages of licorice root over conventional skin lighteners is that there is no down time, photosensitivity or health risks, which are commonly associated with synthetics such as hydroquinone.

 When these triterpenoids come into contact with the skin, it triggers receptors that naturally cause steroid growth in the skin.
-Steroids help increase recovery time.
-This is especially true of conditions that cause sensitive skin such as eczema and rosacea.
+Steroids help to decrease recovery time.
+This is especially true of conditions that increase skin sensitivity such as eczema and rosacea.

 The anti-inflammatory properties of licorice root help reduce skin conditions that cause:

+Skin damage is caused by many factors.
 Compromised skin health is an ongoing cycle that must be addressed internally and externally.
-To gain control of your skin health, you must get treat the root cause of the issue.
-Whenever our body is fighting inflammation, you become more susceptible to free radical damage.
+To gain control of your skin health, you must treat the root cause of the issue.
+Whenever our body is fighting inflammation, it becomes more susceptible to free radical damage.
 Licorice root is not only a wonderful topical treatment, but can also serve as a boost to your health when taken internally.

-On top of our own health decisions, there are other outlying factors that introduce free radicals to our system.
-From pollutants in the air, damage caused by the sun, and bacteria from other people, we are constantly fighting off free radicals.
+In addition to our diet and lifestyle choices, there are other outlying factors that introduce free radicals to our system.
+From pollutants in the air to damage caused by the sun’s UV rays, we are constantly fighting off free radicals.

 Free radicals are foreign molecules that raid your body and feed on healthy cells.
-They can lead to anything from acne to eczema to skin cancer.
+They can lead to anything from acne to wrinkles.
+Your skincare products can help protect your skin from the damage caused by free radicals.
+Look for formulas with antioxidant-rich ingredients; such as licorice root, Vitamin C, and Astaxanthin.

-What makes licorice root for skin care such a viable option are those 300 polyphenols and flavonoids that populate this root.
-Studies confirm that there are many unique compounds with antioxidative properties.
+What makes licorice root for skin care such a sought after ingredient are the 300 polyphenols and flavonoids that populate this root.
+Studies confirm that licorice has many unique compounds with antioxidative properties.

 Experience the transformative powers of Licorice Root, found in: